OpenTAI/wild-deepfake/README.md

 * When applicants apply, we will check the applicant’s academic email address, personal electronic signature, and other necessary information.
 * We require the applicant to sign a strict agreement to ensure that the dataset is used only for research purposes.
 * If some parts of the dataset affect you, you can [contact us](danxjma@gmail.com) to remove them.

+### Request for Download
+You can fill the form [here](https://forms.gle/o8vy9Q8fQ5mQZ4Qk6) to request a copy of the dataset.
+We support both Baidu Drive and Google Drive.